This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 In addition to examining policies, the researchers in this study identified and conducted case studies on 11 States that might provide other practitioners with "the most informative lessons on addressing sexual violence in prison."
 These States were: Connecticut, Idaho, Kansas, Maine, Massachusetts, Minnesota, Ohio, Oregon, Pennsylvania, Texas, and Utah.
 Synopses of these case studies can be found in the final report.

-One way NIJ has responded to practitioners' needs is through research to develop risk assessment instruments to help identify potential victims or perpetrators of prison sexual violence.
+One way NIJ has responded to practitioners' needs is through research to develop risk assessment instruments to help identify potential victims or person who commit prison sexual violence.
 In one study, the researcher developed such a tool from analysis of official reports of incidents in Texas over a 4-year period.
 Although Texas has one of the highest incidence rates in the United States, it also has one of the lowest rates of substantiated cases.
 The extremely low base rate made construction of a validated risk-assessment instrument impossible, but the researcher identified potential victim characteristics and developed a checklist.
 He also identified best practices used by the Texas Safe Prison Program.

 [note 1] Beck, Allen, Marcus Berzofsky, Rachel Caspar, and Christopher Krebs, Sexual Victimization in Prisons and Jails Reported by Inmates, 2011-12.
 Washington, D.C.: U.S. Department of Justice, Bureau of Justice Statistics, 2013.

 [note 6], [note 7] Zweig, J.M., R.L.
 Naser, J. Blackmore, and M. Schaffer, Addressing Sexual Violence in Prisons: A National Snapshot of Approaches and Highlights of Innovative Strategies, Washington, DC: U.S. Department of Justice, National Institute of Justice, 2007, NCJ 216856.